 OpenAI models handle non-English languages with varying efficiency.
 Romance languages (Spanish, French, Italian) use about 1.2-1.5x more tokens than English.
 Germanic languages (German, Dutch) use 1.3-1.6x more tokens.
 East Asian languages (Chinese, Japanese, Korean) use 2-4x more tokens.
 Arabic and Hebrew use 2-3x more tokens.
 This affects both context limits and costs, so consider language efficiency when planning multilingual applications.

-Token generation speeds vary by model: GPT-3.5-Turbo generates 40-80 tokens/second, GPT-4o generates 30-50 tokens/second, GPT-4o-mini generates 50-80 tokens/second, GPT-4 Turbo generates 20-40 tokens/second, and o1 models generate 10-20 tokens/second (due to reasoning overhead).
+Token generation speeds vary by model: GPT-5.4 generates 50-80 tokens/second, GPT-5.4 Mini generates 80-120 tokens/second, o3 generates 15-30 tokens/second (due to reasoning overhead), o4-mini generates 30-50 tokens/second, and Codex generates 40-70 tokens/second.
 Speeds fluctuate based on server load, prompt complexity, and response length.
-Input processing is typically much faster than output generation.

 OpenAI rate limits vary by model and usage tier.
 Free tier users have lower limits, while paid users get higher limits based on usage history.
 Typical limits range from 3-5 requests per minute for free users to 10,000+ requests per minute for high-usage customers.
 Token limits are separate from request limits.
 Enterprise customers can request higher limits.
 Rate limits are designed to prevent abuse while allowing legitimate use cases to scale.